vasilisushkov2006-hue/js-ts-tasks/README.md

   - Copy url from browser (example url "https://jsfiddle.net/mgsdgds3") ![image](https://github.com/user-attachments/assets/0a04aee9-deb5-4d50-a1dd-8c193c4dacf2)

+  - **Open that url in the new browser tab (incognito mode) to check that all is fine and you see your solution**

   - Submit only that url into moodle assigment

+  - P.S.
+If jsfiddle is not working for you, you could publish your solution on any platfrom you know which supports file sharing by link (and doesn't require auth)